 Of all the pedigree breeds, Siamese cats are one of the healthiest and this important factor is continued even in the more unusual patterns.
 I’m also yet to meet a Siamese cat that didn’t immediately rub herself around my legs and want to make friends.

 What is a Blue Point Siamese Cat?

 A blue point Siamese cat is a specific coloring and coat pattern that you can find within the Siamese breed.
 It’s not the most common color of points, but it is one that makes the official register.

-Siamese cats have always been a popular breed.
+Siamese cats have always been popular.
 They have a history that stretches back to Thailand in the 1800s.
 Although, it wasn’t until 1906 that the breed was recognised by the Cat Fanciers’ Association.

 A cat’s appearance doesn’t just revolve around its fur color!
 This incredibly distinctive breed have large triangular ears and slim, long bodies and legs.
 Their tail, just like the rest of them, is long, sleek, and thin.
 Although there are a few varieties, they all have the potential to share blue points.

 All Siamese cats have almond-shaped, slanted eyes.
 And, as adults they will grow to weigh around 12 pounds.
-But what about the blue point coat?

 Blue Point Siamese Color and Markings

 Blue point Siamese cats have a base fur color of white.
 Their point markings create color on the face, legs, feet, tail, and ears.
 These markings will be grey with a blue tint.

 Blue point is one of the official Siamese cat colors.
 But, there are three others to note.
 There is the lilac point Siamese cat.
 This version also has a white body, but will have pinky-grey markings.
 The chocolate point Siamese cat has a cream body with pale brown markings.
 And, finally, the seal point Siamese has very dark brown markings on a fawn body.